Church of the Good Shepherd (Cashiers, North Carolina)

 The Church of the Good Shepherd is a historic Episcopal church located at 1448 Highway 107 South in Cashiers, Jackson County, North Carolina.
+The church reported 592 members in 2015 and 148 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $952,577.
+Average Sunday attendance (ASA) in 2024 was 137 persons.

-It was built about 1895, and is a Gothic Revival style rectangular frame church.
+The church was built about 1895, and is a Gothic Revival style rectangular frame church.
 It is sheathed in weatherboard and has a steeply pitched roof.
 It features three lancet windows and a bell tower with a pyramidal roof.
 On February 20, 1986, it was added to the National Register of Historic Places.

 Current use

-The Church of the Good Shepherd is still a functioning parish.
-The current rector is the Rev. Rob Wood.
+The rector is the Rev. Rob Wood.